 Many people head to St. Bart’s when they tour the French West Indies, but there might be even more to do and see on St. Martin.
 The island is split between French and Dutch settlements, so there are two distinct cultures to explore.
 On the Dutch side, you’ll find luxury shopping on Front Street in Phillipsburg, over 20 casinos and lots of guavaberry rhum.
 On the French side, relax in a cabana at Loterie Farm and explore the incredible restaurants in Grand Case.

-Consider taking advantage of the best tropical island vacations this spring.
+Consider taking advantage of the best tropical island vacations this spring and charter a flight today.